An expat community is a town that has a high concentration of expatriates or expats.

-The two main expat communities in Panama are Coronado and Boquete.
-There are about 2,500 expats in Boquete and most of the expats live there full time.
-Boquete has a population of 25,000 so about 10% of the population are expats.
+The three main expat communities in Panama are Panama City, Coronado and Boquete.
+There are about 3,500 expats in Boquete and most of the expats live there full time.
+Boquete has a population of 30,000 so expats are about 10% of the population.

 No one knows for sure how many expats there are in Panama because there is no requirement to register with any Embassy.

-Other areas like El Valle, Las Tablas, Sante Fe, David, Volcan and Puerto Armuellas certainly have expats living there but not as many as Coronado or Boquete.
+Other areas like El Valle, Las Tablas, Sante Fe, David, Pedasi, Volcan and Puerto Armuellas certainly have expats living there but a tiny fraction compared to Coronado or Boquete.
 English is not widely spoken in any of these areas.

 The good thing about living in Boquete is that English is widely spoken.
 The bad thing about living in Boquete is that English is so widely spoken that you don’t need to learn Spanish.
 It’s much harder to learn Spanish if you live in an expat community.
-There are language schools readily available if you take the time to participate.
+You will have a much better life in Panama if you learn at least some Spanish.